Machu Picchu Travel Guide

 Sun Gate, or Inti Punku in Quechua, of Machu Picchu, was once a guardhouse and principal entrypoint to the citadel

-sun gate og machu picchu
+sun gate at machu picchu

 Sun Gate